 Currently different approaches are discussed; among them are for instance a track finding and fitting for each sub-component individually followed by an overall track fitting.
 But also other solutions like a more integrated approach using all hits from all tracking detectors at once are investigated.
-This situation is complicated because the options for main tracking devices, the Central Tracker-TPC or STT - are quite different in terms of providing the hits.
+This situation is complicated because the options for the main tracking devices, the Central Tracker - TPC or STT - are quite different in terms of providing the hits.
 For the TPC up to 1000 events (or ~ 3000 tracks) are superimposed inside the drift volume.
 Every track is sampled 50-100 times, which greatly simplifies pattern recognition.
-In the STT signals from tracks within the drift time of 300-400 ns will be superimposed ($\sim 6-8$ tracks), without the possibility of separating the tracks if they hit the same tube.
+In the STT signals from tracks within the drift time of 300-400 ns will be superimposed (~ 6 - 8 tracks).
 The number of hits per track depends on the track angle and can be up to 30.
+The possibility of separating these tracks if they hit the same tube is not a priory given but can be included with special readout electronics allowing a sufficient double pulse resolution.